-How to add gesso to a pre-primed canvas and why with video. (regular un primed canvas are treated similarly but with more coats and some light sanding) Many of the inexpensive canvas you find at hobby/craft store are pre-primed but did you know that adding just a bit more can make all the difference in your painting experience?
+How to add gesso to a pre-primed canvas and why. (regular un-primed canvas are treated similarly but with more coats and some light sanding) Many of the inexpensive canvas you find at hobby/craft stores are pre-primed but did you know that adding just a bit more can make all the difference in your painting experience?

 This also applies to the artist grade gallery wrapped canvas.
 No one is exempt.